 Life insurance policies can be the most effective way to provide sufficient liquidity for your estate.
 You can purchase life insurance policies, as part of an estate plan, solely for the purpose of paying creditors’ claims, as well as expenses.
 Life insurance proceeds can also be used to pay federal estate taxes.
 An advantage of using life insurance proceeds to pay these costs is that the proceeds are available immediately.
 Also, life insurance proceeds are not subject to federal income tax.

-If you have questions regarding estate liquidity, or any other estate planning needs, please contact Sexton, Bailey Attorneys, PA online or by calling us at (479) 443-0062.
+If you have questions regarding estate liquidity, or any other estate planning needs, please contact Wilcox Attorneys, PA online or by calling us at (479) 443-0062.